-It’s not just dining – increased comfort with doing business online changed consumer expectations across all industries, including banking.
+It’s not just dining—increased comfort with doing business online changed consumer expectations across all industries, including banking.
 If you’ve made the digital pivot for your organization or will soon, it’s more important than ever to make sure your processes are solid and you’re able to serve the needs of a rapidly changing market.

 Changed Experiences, Changed Expectations

-An LOS isn’t just a system that opens accounts and processes applications; it’s the public face of your business and the way that your customers interact with you when they need a loan.
+An LOS isn’t just a system that opens accounts and processes applications; it’s the public face of your business and the way your customers interact with you when they need a loan.

 - Automatic Beats Manual: If you use a smartphone, you likely know how often software updates.
-Look for software platforms that update automatically, sparing your customer the worry and frustration of needing to regularly check for updates and manually install them.
+Look for software platforms that update automatically, sparing your customers the worry and frustration of needing to regularly check for updates and manually install them.